 , Light Wells & the Floors they Rise There are no light wells in this premises.
 Through Atria & the Floors they No atria have been created/included within this premises.
-Rise Through The data have been dedicamoladed within the premises.
-Passenger and Disabled Access Two lifts servicing all floors.
-Platform Lifts (DAPL) Lifts for Fire Fighter's There is one fire fighting lift at the premises located at; Use Entrance lobby.
-Evacuation Aids There are no evacuation aids installed within the premises.
-The mains electrical incomer is enclosed in 30 minute fire resisting Mains Electrical construction.
-Incomer 1st floor service cupboard and within externally accessed plant rooms on the open balconies.
-Electrical Distribution Cupboards within the corridors, locked and appropriately fire protected.
-Boards (EDB) location cuppoards within the confidors, locked and appropriately life protected.
+Rise Through The data have been dedicamoladed within this premises.
+Passenger and There is one passenger lift at this premises and serves the following floors; Disabled Access Ground to 5th floor.
+Platform Lifts (DAPL) Ground to Stir noor.
+Lifts for Fire Fighter's There are no Fire Fighting lifts installed within this premises.
+Use There are no evacuation lifts installed within this premises.
+There are no evacuation aids installed within the premises.
+Evacuation Aids The provision of evacuation aids is the responsibility of the tenants/occupiers for use by their staff or visitors.
+The mains electrical incomer is enclosed in 30 minute fire resisting construction.
+Mains Electrical Is mounted at high level and unlikely to be encroached on by combustibles Incomer and other storage.
+Is enclosed in barriers to prevent the encroachment of combustibles and other storage.
+The EDB is located within the means of escape and is: Electrical Distribution supported by an electrical installation condition report/certificate.
+(EICR) Boards (EDB) location The EDB is located in a compartmented separate cupboard which is kept , , secure.
 Protection Offered to Electrical Distribution EDB's are separated from the means of escape by fire resisting construction.
-Boards (EDB) Heating/Cooling Plant Electrical wall mounted convection heaters.
-Heating/Cooling Plant Not applicable Protection Not applicable.
+Boards (EDB) EDB's are subject to regular electrical safety checks. , There is no communal heating in this premises.
+Heating/Cooling Plant Heating to each Flat is provided from the Energy Centre accessed from J within the car park.
+Heating/Cooling Plant Protection Not applicable.
 Gas Mains and Meters There is no gas main supply to this premises or the areas being assessed.
-Storage of Heating & Fuels are not stored on site.
-Generator Fuel Oil Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment.
+Storage of Heating & Generator Fuel Oil Fuels are not stored on site.
+Alternative Power There were no alternative power supplies brought to the notice of the Supplies assessor at the time of the assessment. - applied accesses at the time of the decedement.